russhughes/st7789_mpy/README.md

 the st7789 C driver and frozen python font files.
 See the README.md file in the fonts folder for more information on the font files.

-MicroPython MicroPython v1.19.1-292-g59e3348c1 compiled with ESP IDF v4.4 using CMake
+MicroPython v1.19.1-18-g6e868d47d compiled with ESP IDF v4.4 using CMake

 Directory             | File         | Device
 --------------------- | ------------ | ----------------------------------